-- 14. The communication to the public of a work means the communication to the public of
+- 14. The communication to the public of a work shall mean the communication to the public of a

-- (a) a literary work, a dramatic work, a musical work or an artistic work;
+- (a) literary, dramatic, musical or artistic work;

-- (b) a sound recording or film;
+- (b) sound recording or film;

-- (c) a broadcast or cable programme; or
+- (c) broadcast or cable programme; or

-- (d) a database,
+- (d) database,

-by electronic transmission and includes the broadcasting to the work and including the work in a cable programme service and the making available to the public of the work in such a way that members of the public may access it from a place and at a time individually chosen by them.
+by electronic transmission and includes the broadcasting of the work and including the work in a cable programme service and the making available to the public of the work in such a way that members of the public may access it from a place and at a time individually chosen by them.